Ademola Lookman makes history, breaks 12-year Atlético Madrid record on debut

 The Super Eagles star marked his debut for the club in style, registering a superb goal and an assist to announce his arrival.

-Lookman’s outstanding performance earned praise from Atletico Madrid manager Diego Simeone, the opposition team, and Atalanta president Antonio Percassi.
+Lookman’s outstanding performance earned praise from Atletico Madrid manager Diego Simeone, the opposition team, and Atalanta president Antonio Percassi had commented on his absence.

 Lookman shines on Atletico debut vs Betis